stenvala/aws-cdk-legos/README.md

 ## Prerequisites

 - You must have AWS CLI and CKD installed and configured.
 Look from web how.
-Various stacks require various permissions for your deployer IAM role.
+Various stacks require various permissions for your deployer IAM user.
 These are not explictly mentioned.
-When you see missing permission in deployment, go to console and add these permissions to your deployer role.
+When you see missing permission in deployment (and it fails), go to AWS Console create groups and attach correct managed policies to these.
+Then, add your deployer user to these groups.
 - NPM is needed
 - Python 3.x is needed